-I have a weakness for cemeteries.
+“The world’s most beautiful cemeteries?!”, I hear you ask.
+And yes, I admit that I have a weakness for cemeteries.
 Without being able to say exactly why.
-I find them fascinating, mildly spooky, yet soothing.
+I find beautiful graveyards fascinating, mildly spooky, yet soothing.
 And there is always that feeling of reverence for everything being finite.

-So wherever I can, I pay a visit to a cemetery.
+So wherever I can, I pay a visit to a beautiful cemetery near me.
 The bigger, the better.
 But it is also the respective rituals which decide if it is worth a visit.
 Always surprising to me: Not many people seem to be interested in cemeteries.
 Often, you find yourself all alone.

 Village Cemetary, Todos Santos, Guatemala

-Outside the compound, there are drunk men playing dissonant melodies on out-of-tune marimbas.
+Outside this beautiful graveyard, there are drunk men playing dissonant melodies on out-of-tune marimbas.
 Next to the tombstones people sacrifice and cry, pray and shout.
 Here, just like in the rest of the village, many of the inhabitants have already had quite a few drinks.
 They light firecrackers next to the graves and spend several hours with their deceased family members.
 While doing all of that, everybody, be it young or old, is dressed in the same costume.

 The smells, the sounds, the colors – this place is unique!
 It is best to arrive a few days before.
 That way, you also get to witness the insane horse race which is taking place just before the Day of the Dead.
 Probably the date has been chosen wisely, as there are often participants dying in the contest and then carried straight to the cemetery where the celebrations take place the day after.